By Ed Coburn • 12/11/2014

 Depending on your test, the people who should be in the lab during the process may vary.
 You will always have the lab moderator, but you may also have an assistant who is most familiar with the site, and possibly the stakeholders if requested.
 Be careful not to invite anyone who is “close” to the design such as the web designers and architects, as there is more opportunity for distraction and intimidation for the user.

-Paper prototyping includes a mockup of the user interface using paper, and sometimes cardboard (for PDA, phone and other three dimensional interfaces).
+Paper prototyping includes a mockup of the user interface using paper, and sometimes cardboard (for mobile interfaces).
 The user is able to arrange topics, articles, and other critical elements of your website in a way that makes sense to them.
 Using a paper prototype, you and your team can often “walk-through” your design concept and how well it will work with actual users and tasks.

 The paper prototype is a “low-fidelity” model of your website.
 Because no one could possibly mistake it for the real thing, you are likely to get a wealth of feedback about what process might work better or what labels and functions make more sense to the user.